yuusoft-org/kanbatte/docs/roadmap.md

 kanbatte update task -i ${taskId} --description 'new description' kanbatte update task -i ${taskId} -s ${status} -t 'new title' --description 'new description'
 ```

 - [ ] implement new comment

 ```bash
 # Create a new comment
 kanbatte new comment -i 'AI-001' -c 'This feature needs more testing before deployment'
 ```

 - [ ] implement new followup

 ```bash
 # Create a new followup
 kanbatte new followup -i 'AI-001' -c 'Scheduled code review for next sprint'
 ```

 - [ ] implement read (this will need to implmeent the view table)

 ```bash
 kanbatte read AI-001
 ```

 - [ ] implement list

 ```bash
 kanbatte list -p 'AI'
 kanbatte list -p 'AI' -s ready,in-progress
 ```

+Fixes for future -

+- In update command, check whether a task exists with teh passed in taskId or not.